so2liu/notebook/apply-css-in-a-scope.md

-# Udemy Course: Working wiith CSS Modules
+# Udemy Course: Working with CSS Modules

 Normally, we want to limit the CSS style in a specific scope.
 There are different approaches.